Science of Food

 Activity Fee: $25 - Covers all food, testing equipment, food science binder and apron.

-Currently, Lindsay is the Chief Culinary Educator for 2-4-1 Sports, where she develops healthy recipes, curriculum, and teaches cooking and growing classes in "physical literacy" at schools in Hartford, CT, and beyond.
-In addition to her work bringing healthy cooking and wellness classes to kids in West Hartford with non-profit, Growing Great Schools, she hosts culinary classes for kids and adults at Cookshop Plus in West Hartford Center.
+Most recently, Lindsay was the Chief Culinary Educator for 2-4-1 Sports, where she developed healthy recipes, curriculum, and taught cooking and growing classes in "physical literacy" at schools and organizations in CT.
+Lindsay also works with West Hartford nonprofit, Growing Great Schools, bringing healthy cooking and wellness classes to kids in West Hartford.
+In addition to being the Culinary Instructor and healthy foods Chef for Camp KO, Lindsay hosts cooking classes for kids and adults at Cookshop Plus in West Hartford Center and at The Mandell JCC.

-Lindsay resides in West Hartford with her husband and three children and is excited to be back for her third summer at Camp KO!
+Lindsay resides in West Hartford,CT with her husband and three children.

 See more sessions in Week 1: June 19-23, 2017